Leprosy: Middle Ages

-As the disease became more prevalent in Western Europe in the 5th century, efforts began to establish permanent institutions to house and feed lepers.
+As the disease became more prevalent in Western Europe in the fifth century, efforts began to establish permanent institutions to house and feed lepers.
 These efforts were, inclusively, the work of bishops in France at the end of the sixth century, such as in Chalon-sur-Saône.
-The increase in hospitals or leprosaria (sing. leprosarium) that treated people with leprosy in the 12th and 13th century seems to indicate a rise in cases, possibly in connection with the increase in urbanisation as well as returning crusaders from the Middle East.
+The increase in hospitals or leprosaria (sing. leprosarium) that treated people with leprosy in the 12th and 13th centuries seems to indicate a rise in cases, possibly in connection with the increase in urbanisation as well as returning crusaders from the Middle East.
 France alone had nearly 2,000 leprosaria during this period.
 Additionally to the new leprosia, further steps were taken by secular and religious leaders to prevent further spread of the disease.
 The third Lateran Council of 1179 required lepers to have their own priests and churches and a 1346 edict by King Edward expelled lepers from city limits.
 Segregation from mainstream society became common, and people with leprosy were often required to wear clothing that identified them as such or carry a bell announcing their presence.
 As in the East, it was the Church who took care of the lepers due to the persisting moral stigma and who ran the leprosaria.
 Although the leprosaria in Western Europe removed the sick from society, they were never a place to quarantine them or from which they could not leave: lepers would go beg for alms for the upkeep of the leprosaria or meet with their families.

 Multiple groups in Western Europe from the Middle Ages faced social ostracization and discrimination that was justified, in part, due to claims that they were the descendants of lepers.
 These groups included the Cagots and the Caquins.